ISTESRMNCR/CODE-CAMP-2020/content/finalist/TheGlitch/index.md

 ---
 type: "finalist"
-title:
+title: TheGlitch
 name: "TheGlitch"
-description: "We're The Glitch in the matrix.
-We're here to help you amid this pandemic."
+description: "We're here to help you amid this pandemic."
 Team-Quote: "Just a glitch in the matrix and here we go.."
 Application_Type: "Cross platform native mobile application"
 ---